B.A. in Physics

 A liberal arts education prepares graduates to deal with complexity and change.
 They gain key skills in communication, problem-solving, and working with diverse groups.
 Related careers in physics include education, medicine, business, quality assurance, systems safety, military, energy resources, and law.

-Physics majors have the opportunity to become involved in cutting edge research projects with faculty in the fields of acoustics, atmospheric physics, condensed-matter physics, high-energy physics, gravitational physics and astrophysics.
+University of Mississippi Physics majors have the opportunity to become involved in cutting edge research projects with faculty in the fields of acoustics, atmospheric physics, condensed-matter physics, high-energy physics, gravitational physics and astrophysics.
 Students receive personalized attention and participate in some of the most exciting developments in the discipline.

 B.A. in Physics Faculty